Brat

 Gabriel Smith

-“The novel crackles with gothic horror, deadpan humor, and a damning sense of alienation that you won’t soon shake.”—Chicago Review of Books
+“The novel crackles with gothic horror, deadpan humor, and a damning sense of alienation that you won’t soon shake.” —Chicago Review of Books

-We meet our ill-tempered protagonist—the story’s titular “brat”—at a low moment, but not yet at rock bottom.
-The Gabriel of the novel is mourning the death of his father as well as a recent breakup and struggling to finish writing his second book.
+We meet our ill-tempered protagonist—the titular “brat”—at a low moment, but not yet at rock bottom.
+Gabriel is mourning the death of his father as well as a recent breakup and struggling to finish writing his second book.
 Alone and aimless, he agrees to move back into his parents’ house to clear it out for sale.
-Here, the clichés end.

-Strange people and figures emerge—perhaps directly from the novel’s embedded fictions—and despite his compromised state (and his more successful brother’s growing frustration) Gabriel is determined to try to make sense of these hauntings.
-Part ghost story, part grief story, flirting with the autofictional mode while sitting squarely in the tradition of the gothic, Brat crackles with deadpan humor and delightfully taut prose.
+In fragments and figments, Gabriel takes us on a surreal journey into the mysteries of the family home, where he finds unfinished manuscripts written by his parents that seem to mutate every time he picks them up and a bizarre home video that hints at long-buried secrets.
+Strange people and figures emerge—perhaps directly from the novel’s embedded fictions—but despite his compromised state, Gabriel is determined to try to make sense of these hauntings.
+Part ghost story, part grief story, flirting with the auto-fictional mode while sitting squarely in the tradition of the gothic, Brat crackles with dead-pan humor and delightfully taut prose, heralding the next generation of fiction—formally inventive, influenced by the rhythms of the internet, and infused with a particularly Gen Z sense of alienation.